Polysilazane: Structure

 Silazane copolymers are normally produced from ammonolyses of chlorosilane mixtures.
 In this chemical reaction, different chlorosilanes react at similar rates so that the monomers are statistically distributed in the copolymer.

 Preparation

 Ammonia and chlorosilanes, both readily available and low-priced, are used as starting materials in the synthesis of polysilazanes.
 In the ammonolysis reaction, large quantities of ammonium chloride are produced and must be removed from the reaction mixture.

-R2SiCl2 + 3 NH3 → [R2Si–NH] + 2 NH4Cl

 In the laboratory, the reaction is normally carried out in a dry organic solvent (polysilazanes decompose in the presence of water or moisture) and the ammonium chloride is removed by filtration from the reaction mass.
 Because the filtration step is both time-consuming and cost-intensive, several production methods were developed in which no solid materials are formed during the final reaction step.